Gemination

 In phonetics and phonology, gemination (/ˌɛmɪˈnʃən/; from Latin geminatio 'doubling', itself from gemini 'twins'[1]), or consonant lengthening, is an articulation of a consonant for a longer period of time than that of a singleton consonant.[2]
 It is distinct from stress.
 Gemination is represented in many writing systems by a doubled letter and is often perceived as a doubling of the consonant.[3]
 Some phonological theories use 'doubling' as a synonym for gemination, while others describe two distinct phenomena.[3]

-Consonant length is a distinctive feature in certain languages, such as Arabic, Berber, Danish,[citation needed] Estonian, Finnish, Hindi, Hungarian, Italian, Japanese, Kannada, Malayalam, Punjabi, Polish and Turkish.
-Other languages, such as English, do not have word-internal phonemic consonant geminates.
+Consonant length is a distinctive feature in certain languages, such as Japanese.
+Other languages, such as Greek, do not have word-internal phonemic consonant geminates.

-Consonant gemination and vowel length are independent in languages like Arabic, Japanese, Finnish and Estonian; however, in languages like Italian, Norwegian and Swedish, vowel length and consonant length are interdependent.
+Consonant gemination and vowel length are independent in languages like Arabic, Japanese, Finnish and Estonian; however, in languages like Italian, Norwegian, and Swedish, vowel length and consonant length are interdependent.
 For example, in Norwegian and Swedish, a geminated consonant is always preceded by a short vowel, while an ungeminated consonant is preceded by a long vowel.
-A clear example are the Norwegian words tak [tɑːk] ('ceiling or roof' of a building), and takk [tɑkː] ('thanks').[citation needed]

 1. ^ de Vaan, Michiel (2008).
 Etymological Dictionary of Latin and the other Italic Languages.
 Brill. p.
 256.